datanav/docs/technical/exact-membercare.rst

      - "string"

-Exact Contacts to Membercare Persons
+Exact Contacts to MemberCare Persons
 ------------------------------------
-Every Exact Contacts will be synchronized with a Membercare Persons.
+Every Exact Contacts will be synchronized with a MemberCare Persons.

-Once a link between a Exact Contacts and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Contacts and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Contacts and a Membercare Persons:
+The following properties are synchronized between a Exact Contacts and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Exact Contacts Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - BirthDate
      - birthDate
      - "string"